hpzhang94/hpzhang94.github.io/index.md

 - **Graph Mining**: Graph4NLP

 ## News
+- 01.2025: Excited to receive $7,500 computing credits from OpenAI’s Researcher Access Program.
+- 01.2025: One research paper on <a href = "https://arxiv.org/pdf/2410.15687" target="_blank"> [summmarization domain adaptation]</a> is accepted to findings of NAACL 2025.
 - 01.2025: One survey paper on <a href = "https://arxiv.org/abs/2406.11289" target="_blank"> [text summarization]</a> is accepted to ACM Computing Surveys (IF:23.8).
 - 11.2024: Excited to share that I will organize the 5th Workshop on New Frontiers in Summarization (NewSumm) at EMNLP 2025, Suzhou.
 - 11.2024: Honored to serve as an area chair for ACL 2025 and as a minitrack chair for AMCIS 2025.
-- 10.2024: one research paper on <a href = "https://arxiv.org/pdf/2410.15687" target="_blank"> [summmarization domain adaptation]</a> is available on arXiv.
 - 10.2024: Excited to receive computing credit awards from Google Cloud.
 - 09.2024: Honored to serve as a panelist for NSF.
 - 09.2024: Glad to receive computing credits from NSF ACCESS Allocations program.